-Gemma hooked me up to the harness whilst I chalked my hands, trying to absorb the instructions for my first jump.
+Gemma hooked me up to the harness whilst I chalked my hands, trying to absorb- but paying no attention to- the instructions for my first jump.

-I was asked to put my left hand onto the stationary pole whilst Gemma pulled-up the bar for me to grab with my right.
+I was asked to put my left hand onto the stationary pole whilst Gemma pulled up the bar for me to grab with my right.
 That’s when I was warned that the bar will be quite heavy and not to fear its weight.

-As she pulled back on my harness, she convinced me to let go of the stationary bar and hold the trapeze with both hands.
+As Gemma pulled back on my harness, she convinced me to let go of the stationary bar and hold the trapeze with both hands.
 It was surprisingly heavy.
-With a little more gentle persuasion, I was more trusting of the bar, harness and of Gemma’s hands keeping me from letting go.
+With a little more gentle persuasion, I was more trusting of the bar, the harness and of Gemma’s hands keeping me from letting go.

-Then, with the words ‘3-2-1, hop’, I bent my knees, lifted my feet up and hopped off, forgetting all of my training and holding on for dear life.
-But I did it!
+Then, with the words ‘3-2-1, hop’, I bent my knees, lifted my feet up and hopped off, forgetting all of my training and held on for dear life.